The universal family of punctured Riemann surfaces is Stein: A relative Oka principle for fibrewise algebraic maps

 \begin{remark} The relative algebraic Oka principle in \cite[Theorem 3.1]{Forstneric2006AJM} holds for all algebraically elliptic target manifolds $Y$.
 (It was stated for the ostensibly bigger class of algebraically subelliptic manifolds, but it has recently been shown by Kaliman and Zaidenberg \cite{KalimanZaidenberg2024FM} that these two classes of manifolds coincide.
 See also \cite[Theorem 6.2]{Forstneric2023Indag} for a more complete list of equivalent algebraic ellipticity conditions.)
 We do not know whether Theorem \ref{th:AOP} holds for this bigger class of manifolds. \end{remark}

 An example of a flexible manifold, which is of particular interest in the theory of minimal surfaces in Euclidean spaces $\R^n$, $n\ge 3$, is the punctured null quadric

 (See \cite[Proposition 1.15.3]{AlarconForstnericLopez2021} and \cite{Andrist2023}.)
-Algebraic 1-forms with values in $\bold A$ on finitely punctured compact Riemann surfaces, which satisfy the real period vanishing conditions on closed curves in $M$, gives rise to conformal minimal surfaces $M\to \R^n$ of finite total curvature via the Enneper--Weierstrass representation formula, and vice versa.
+Algebraic 1-forms with values in $\bold A$ on finitely punctured compact Riemann surfaces, which satisfy the real period vanishing conditions on closed curves in $M$, give rise to conformal minimal surfaces $M\to \R^n$ of finite total curvature via the Enneper--Weierstrass representation formula, and vice versa.
 (See \cite{Osserman1986} and \cite[Chap.\ 4]{AlarconForstnericLopez2021} for a discussion of this topic.)
-Hence, the fact that the Teichm\"uller family $V(g,n)$ for $n\ge 1$ admits nontrivial fibrewise algebraic maps $V(g,n)\to \boldA$ raises the question whether there one can realise the fibres of $V(g,n)$ as a family of minimal surfaces of finite total curvature depending holomorphically on the parameter $t\in T(g,n)$.
+Hence, the fact that the Teichm\"uller family $V(g,n)$ for $n\ge 1$ admits nontrivial fibrewise algebraic maps $V(g,n)\to \boldA$ (see Theorem \ref{th:AOP}) raises the following question.

+\begin{problem} Is it possible to realise the fibres of $V(g,n)$ as a family of immersed minimal surfaces of finite total curvature in some $\R^k$, $k\ge 3$, depending holomorphically on the parameter $t\in T(g,n)$? \end{problem}

 {\bf Acknowledgements.} Research was supported by the European Union (ERC Advanced grant HPDR, 101053085) and grants P1-0291 and N1-0237 from ARIS, Republic of Slovenia.
-I wish to thank Finnur L\'arusson for asking the question answered by Theorem \ref{th:main} and for proposing Corollary \ref{cor:2} in a private communication, and Daniel Huybrechts and Vladimir Markovi\'c for useful remarks and suggestions.
+I wish to thank Finnur L\'arusson for asking the question answered by Theorem \ref{th:main} and for proposing Corollary \ref{cor:2} in a private communication, and Daniel Huybrechts and Vladimir Markovi\'c for helpful remarks and suggestions.
+I also thank Yiran Lin for the idea behind the proof of Theorem \ref{th:A-embedding-global}, and an anonymous referee for having communicated it.